PyBeginner1/Credit-Card_Fraud_Detection/README.md

  of their geographical locations.
 This makes the simple assumption that a customer only makes transactions on terminals that are geographically close to their location.
 This step will consist of adding a feature 'list_terminals' to each customer profile, that contains the set of terminals that a customer can use.
 4. Generation of transactions: The simulator will loop over the set of customer profiles, and generate transactions according to their properties (spending frequencies and amounts, and available terminals).
 This will result in a table of transactions.
 5. Generation of fraud scenarios: This last step will label the transactions as legitimate or genuine.
 This will be done by following three different fraud scenarios.

+## Fraud scenarios generation
+This last step of the simulation adds fraudulent transactions to the dataset, using the following fraud scenarios:

+Scenario 1: Any transaction whose amount is more than 220 is a fraud.
+This scenario is not inspired by a real-world scenario.
+Rather, it will provide an obvious fraud pattern that should be detected by any baseline fraud detector.
+This will be useful to validate the implementation of a fraud detection technique.

+Scenario 2: Every day, a list of two terminals is drawn at random.
+All transactions on these terminals in the next 28 days will be marked as fraudulent.
+This scenario simulates a criminal use of a terminal, through phishing for example.
+Detecting this scenario will be possible by adding features that keep track of the number of fraudulent transactions on the terminal.
+Since the terminal is only compromised for 28 days, additional strategies that involve concept drift will need to be designed to efficiently deal with this scenario.

+Scenario 3: Every day, a list of 3 customers is drawn at random.
+In the next 14 days, 1/3 of their transactions have their amounts multiplied by 5 and marked as fraudulent.
+This scenario simulates a card-not-present fraud where the credentials of a customer have been leaked.
+The customer continues to make transactions, and transactions of higher values are made by the fraudster who tries to maximize their gains.
+Detecting this scenario will require adding features that keep track of the spending habits of the customer.
+As for scenario 2, since the card is only temporarily compromised, additional strategies that involve concept drift should also be designed.